windirstat/windirstat/README.md

 ![WinDirStat logo](windirstat/logos/logo_256px.png)

 The logo was generously designed and contributed to the project by Robin "tuqueque" Marín.
-Follow him on Twitter/X [@tuquequeorg](https://twitter.com/tuquequeorg).

 ## Resources